BrunoffNo13/TestFlatDoc/body.md

 - Allows you to access web-hosted resources by using the identity of an application.
 Commonly used for server-to-server interactions that must run in the background, without immediate interaction with a user.
 - Watermark do impose limits on opening this access.
 Any use cases requiring this access will be assessed and functionality will be made available where deemed fit.

-## Swagger
-Swagger shows all of the exposed endpoints as well as param lengths, and return codes where relevant.
-Swagger is however not definative and some self learning\exploration is encouraged as it is not possible to detail the entire result sets for all of the calls.

-## Sandbox Access
-Sandbox access can be requested through our support team.
-This will allow new 3rd parties to gain access to a demo system to trial the API and test the relevant end points.

 ## Setting up an app in Papercloud

 Authentication must first be configured within Papercloud, this is on a per site basis, before any connection can be made